Solar Power Tour

-The Solar Power Tour was the third concert tour by New Zealander singer-songwriter Lorde, in support of her third studio album Solar Power (2021).
-The tour took place from April 2022 to March 2023, spanning over 70 shows in North America, Europe, Latin America, and Oceania.
+The Solar Power Tour was the third concert tour by New Zealand singer-songwriter Lorde, in support of her third studio album Solar Power (2021).
+The tour started on April 3, 2022, at the Grand Ole Opry House in Nashville, and concluded on August 19, 2023, at the Praia Fluvial do Taboão in Paredes de Coura, spanning over 70 shows in North America, Europe, Latin America and Oceania.

 The show consisted of three segments and an encore, with two or three costume changes.
-The set list changed frequently as the tour went on, but consistently featured songs from all three of her studio albums, occasionally performing covers as well.
+The set list changed frequently as the tour went on, but consistently featured songs from all three of her studio albums, and occasionally included covers.